 4. Pupils for whom English is an Additional Language

 Pupils for whom English is an Additional Language (EAL) are assessed for their standard of English on application to the School where appropriate, to assess the level of EAL support they need and to determine whether this can be reasonably provided.
-Their curriculum may then be adapted to suit their needs and abilities.
-Lessons in EAL are provided for those pupils who need it, either in small groups or individually, as appropriate.
+Their curriculum may then be adapted to suit their needs and abilities

 5. Admission to Grimsdell, Mill Hill Pre-Preparatory School